London stocks hit over one-week highs on UK policy reversal optimism | Business

 - United Kingdom

-UK's blue-chip and mid-cap indexes hit their highest levels in more than a week on Tuesday, lifted by a historic reversal of the government's unfunded tax cut plans and earnings optimism that boosted Wall Street indexes overnight.
+UK's main equity indexes hit their strongest levels in more than a week on Tuesday, boosted by the historic reversal of the government's unfunded tax cut plans and optimism over the earnings season that boosted U.S. stocks overnight.

-The blue-chip FTSE 100 gained 0.8% by 0713 GMT and the mid-cap FTSE 250 rose 0.7%.
-The FTSE 100 hit its highest since Oct.
-10, while the FTSE 250 rose to a level not seen since Oct.
-7. U.S. stock indexes closed sharply higher on Monday after Bank of America posted solid results, spurring earnings optimism.
+The blue-chip FTSE 100 gained 0.9% to hit its highest since Oct.
+10 and the domestically focussed FTSE 250 rose 1.0% to a level not seen since Oct.
+5. U.S. stock indexes closed sharply higher on Monday after Bank of America Corp posted solid results, dialling up hopes about a strong earnings season.

-Investors also appeared to take comfort from reports that the Bank of England is likely to further delay the Oct.
-31 start of its sales of billions of pounds of government bonds to help stabilise the bond markets after Britain's failed "mini" budget.
-Britain's new finance minister Jeremy Hunt on Monday scrapped Prime Minister Liz Truss's economic plan and scaled back her vast energy support scheme, making a historic policy U-turn to try to stem a dramatic loss of investor confidence.
+Britain's new finance minister, Jeremy Hunt, on Monday scrapped Prime Minister Liz Truss's economic plan and scaled back her vast energy support scheme, making a historic policy U-turn to try to stem a dramatic loss of investor confidence.
+"The UK government has essentially shifted policy initiatives back to the Bank of England and removed the perception that the two were at odds with each other," said Sean Darby, global equities strategist at Jefferies.

+"At the end of the day, the UK government blinked, while the BoE has seen its credibility restored," said Darby, adding that there is room for a sizeable change in sentiment towards domestically exposed FTSE 250 which had been battered recently.
+Investors earlier took comfort from a report that the Bank of England was likely to further delay the Oct.
+31 start of its sales of billions of pounds of government bonds to help stabilise the bond markets.

-Among single stocks, Bellway Plc slipped 1% as the homebuilder warned of moderating demand.
-Its shares had hit an eight-year low recently as homebuilders came under pressure from concerns about surging mortgage rates denting affordability.
-Moneysupermarket.com jumped 4.3% after the insurance-price comparison website said it expected annual core profit to be at the upper end of market views.
+The BoE later said the report was inaccurate.
+Among single stocks, Moneysupermarket.com jumped 6.1% after the insurance-price comparison website said it expected annual core profit to be at the upper end of market views.

+Ad firm WPP rose 4.2% after French rival Publicis Groupe raised its full-year forecast for the second time this year.
+888 Holdings Plc dropped 4.3% after the bookmaker reported a drop in third-quarter revenue, hit by tighter safety measures for online players in the UK and closure of its Dutch operations.

+Bellway Plc slipped 0.7% as the homebuilder warned of moderating demand, pressured by rising mortgage rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)